Electron-x/BmpHeaderViewer/README.md

 Copyright © 2024 by W. Rolke

 Licensed under the [European Union Public Licence (EUPL)](https://joinup.ec.europa.eu/software/page/eupl), Version 1.2 - see the [LICENSE.txt](LICENSE.txt) file for details.

+This software is based in part on the work of the Independent JPEG Group.

 The image files in the bmpsuite folder are in the public domain.